chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # Now what?

 <!--
-Whats the first thing we do with a brand new kubernetes cluster?
+Whats the first thing we do with a brand new Kubernetes cluster?
 -->

 ---